 We call them ‘Playshops’ because they feel much more like play than work!
 Students will gain new insights into Shakespeare’s relevance while experiencing the power of his language when they get out of their seats and on their feet, exploring Shakespeare’s text with trained teaching artists who also make up our professional acting company.
 Our Playshop in Performance is the #1 most requested program we offer--often in combination with student matinee attendance--and is the best way to introduce the ‘play’ behind the play.Learn more about Playshops in Performance

 ASC’s teaching artists visit your school and divide as many as 50 students into teams.
 Students work closely with an artist in small groups to unleash an exciting and immediate experience of Shakespeare’s language, which they quickly make their own through the acting process.
 Student’s ideas and interpretations are incorporated and woven into a final scene sharing to create a class ‘production’ of the play.
 In our Playshops, each student can succeed.
 Students at all levels of reading comprehension and language skills can fully participate.
-Any Shakespeare play is available as a Playshop, in addition to a new Playshop based on Charles Dickens’ A Christmas Carol!
-A Playshop is a 55-minute event in which the students will be active and on their feet for the entire time.
-Cost ranges from $225 to $350 for one workshop based on group size; additional workshops $200-$275 each.
-Discounts available for multiple workshops scheduled at the same time.
+Any Shakespeare play is available as a Playshop.
+The cost for any of our playshops is $7/ student with a small additional fee assessed if we have to travel more than a 50 mile radius from our location on Peachtree Street.

-This exciting and highly interactive event introduces the language and style of Shakespeare’s plays to your elementary school students using A Midsummer Night’s Dream and the art of storytelling.
+This exciting and highly interactive event introduces the language and style of Shakespeare’s plays to your elementary school students using dance, stage combat and the art of storytelling.
 The workshop encourages creative play, cooperation and successful participation for all kids.

 Learn more about Shakespeare Says!

-Designed for older students who have had some exposure to dramatic literature or acting, this Playshop explores one of Shakespeare’s popular comedies (Much Ado about Nothing, A Midsummer Night’s Dream or The Taming of the Shrew) for all types of funny.
+Designed for older students who have had some exposure to dramatic literature or acting, this Playshop explores some of Shakespeare’s popular comedies (Much Ado about Nothing, A Midsummer Night’s Dream, As You Like It or The Taming of the Shrew) for all types of funny.
 We’ll discuss rhetoric and comedy ‘rules’ that can be followed or broken to great comedic (and dramatic) effect.Learn more about Playing Shakespeare Funny

 Your students will learn to investigate Shakespeare’s language for comedic and dramatic acting clues and techniques for winning an argument, while creating their own ‘funny’ as they go!